Conformal field theory on the plane

-Other simple models include: \begin{itemize} \item the \textbf{\boldmath linear dilaton theory} , which like Liouville theory has a diagonal, continuous spectrum and is defined for any $c\in {\mathbb{C}}$, being unitary if $c\geq 1$.
-The difference with Liouville theory is that the symmetry algebra is larger than $\mathfrak{V}\times \overline{\mathfrak{V}}$, so that representations of $\mathfrak{V}\times \overline{\mathfrak{V}}$ appear with multiplicity two in the spectrum, and the correlation functions are much simpler. \item (Virasoro) \textbf{\boldmath minimal models} are by definition rational models, and beyond the A-series there exist two other series, called the D- and E-series, which are not diagonal.
-The corresponding values of the central charge are still of the type of eq. \eqref{cpq}. \end{itemize} Therefore, the properties of conformal field theories, starting with their very existence, crucially depend on the value of the central charge $c$ of the underlying Virasoro algebra.
+The properties of conformal field theories, starting with their very existence, crucially depend on the value of the central charge $c$ of the underlying Virasoro algebra.
 In the case of unitary theories, we observe that the size of the spectrum (as measured by the number of representations) increases with $c$, from the $c=0$ minimal model whose spectrum contains only one representation, to $c\geq 1$ Liouville theory whose spectrum contains infinitely many.
-The central charge is actually additive: given two theories with spectrums $S$ and $S'$ and central charges $c$ and $c'$, there is a natural product theory with central charge $c+c'$ and spectrum $S\otimes S'$.
-Moreover, for any rational theory which is consistent on a torus, the behaviour of the number $N(\Delta)$ of states with conformal dimension $\Delta$ is given by
+The central charge is actually additive: given two theories with spectrums $\mathcal{S}$ and $\mathcal{S}'$ and central charges $c$ and $c'$, there is a natural product theory with central charge $c+c'$ and spectrum $\mathcal{S}\otimes \mathcal{S}'$.
+Moreover, as a result of the modular bootstrap, for any rational theory that is consistent on a torus, the behaviour of the number $N(\Delta,\bar{\Delta})$ of states with left and right conformal dimensions $\Delta,\bar{\Delta}$ is given by

-which quantitatively shows how the central charge $c$ controls the size of the spectrum.
+where we introduced the effective central charge $c_\text{eff}=c-24\Delta_0$ where $\Delta_0$ is the lowest dimension in the spectrum.
+This quantitatively shows how the central charge $c$ controls the size of the spectrum.
 It can be checked that Cardy's formula is compatible with the additivity of the central charge.
 (See Exercise \ref{exoacf}.)